Current information on COVID-19 in the Principality of Liechtenstein

 The same regulations apply to entry the Principality of Liechtenstein as for Switzerland.
 Persons entering from a country or area with a high risk of infection must remain in quarantine for 10 days.
 The list of these countries is constantly being updated and can be found on the page Quarantine obligation for travellers of the Swiss Federal Office of Public Health.

 - Public transportation

-Since 6 July 2020, persons over 12 years of age are required to wear masks on all public transportions.
+Since 6 July 2020, persons over 12 years of age are required to wear masks on all public transportions (including mountain railways).
 Masks are available in pharmacies and supermarkets during normal opening hours.

 Hotels, holiday apartments, guesthouses, youth hostels, camping sites and cabins are normally open in compliance with hygiene and safety guidelines and look forward to welcoming guests again.
-There is no obligation to wear a mask in compliance with the hygiene regulations.
+A mask must be worn in publicly accessible indoor areas.

 - Publicly accessible facilities

 All publicly accessible facilities (such as museums, libraries, fitness centres, sports centres, etc.) are closed until the end of February.
 Shops and schools are still open.
 A mask must be worn in publicly accessible indoor areas.

 - Official communication channel

 Tourist and Information Offices

 Do you have questions about tourist offers or the general situation?
 Our information offices will be happy to help you: